ProximalElk6186/is20/README.md

 ### Features
  - Outstasnding detection algorithm (misspelled on purpose for authenticity)
- - Complicated floating-point operations
+ - Complicated floating-point operations (require a NASA supercomputer to perform)
- - Extremely accurate
+ - Extremely accurate (so accurate that the counter long long value overflows)

 ### How it Works